Divyanshu-rajpoot/Divyanshu-rajpoot/README.md

 ## 🛠️ Tech Stack:

 - 💡 Proficient in HTML, CSS, JavaScript.
-- 🚀 Familiar with Tailwind css, Node js and Spring Boot.
+- 🚀 Familiar with Tailwind css, Node js and Spring Boot(not expert!!).
 - 🔍 Always eager to learn and adapt to emerging technologies.

 # 🌱 Currently Learning: